People go to the hospital when they are in need of serious medical care. They expect the hospital to be a safe and secure place for treatment.

 You have the right to fight for your fair recovery of past, current, and future:

 - Medical expenses.

 - And any other damages that you suffered.

 Our Kentucky Medical Malpractice Lawyers Can Help

-If you suspect that you or a loved one is a victim of hospital negligence or medical malpractice in Kentucky, please call Gray and White Law for a FREE CONSULTATION by calling 502-210-8942, 1-888-450-4456 (toll free), or email attorney Matt White directly at email@example.com.
+If you suspect that you or a loved one is a victim of hospital negligence, please contact Gray and White Law for a FREE CONSULTATION today by starting a live chat with us or calling us directly at 888-450-4456.